Need help with your Discussion

 Bargaining Process of an Organization Union

 The organization’s headquarters are in Georgia, a right-to-work state.
-This implies that workers are not required to join a union in order to work for a unionized employer, and if they desire to join a union, employers cannot prevent them from doing so (Rowe, 2016).
+This implies that workers are not required to join a union to work for a unionized employer, and if they desire to join a union, employers cannot prevent them from doing so (Rowe, 2016).
 Other employment legislation in Georgia covers civil rights, median wage, worker’s compensation, and harassment in the workplace, among other topics.

 1. Days and hours off